cristian03git/DETECTION_GENAI_TEXTS/README.md

 # Notebook_colab

-This directory contains all **Jupyter Notebooks used for model development, training, and evaluation**.
+This directory contains all **Notebooks used for model development, training, and evaluation**.

 The notebooks include:
 -   data preprocessing
 -   model architecture definition
 -   training pipelines